-New doors add a lot to any home but especially a mobile home.
-A larger decorative door has the highest return on investment plus it makes a mobile home look terrific.
-That’s why a new door is easily one of our favorite DIY home improvement projects for mobile homes.
+New doors add a lot to any home but they are especially beneficial for a mobile home.
+Larger, more decorative entry doors have the highest return on investment for any home improvement project.
+Plus, it makes a mobile home look terrific!
+The high return on investment paired with improved curb appeal are why A door that’s soundproof is easily one of our favorite DIY home improvement projects for mobile homes.

-As with any mobile home improvement project, homeowners need to understand the return on investment or ROI.
-One article defines ROI as “a percentage point that identifies the validity of a project.
+Homeowners need to understand the return on investment or ROI for any home improvement project.
+One contractor described ROI as the ‘validity of a project.
 In other words, ROI is used to determine which investments are worth your while.”